 Third, the highly compensated employee threshold, which creates an exemption for otherwise non-exempt employees who earn $100,000.00/year or more in salary, will be raised to $134,004.00/year.
 Additionally, employers can now use bonuses and commissions to reach the minimum salary threshold for highly compensated employees, although there is a cap on that offset of 10% of the salary threshold ($13,400.40/year) so employees will have to be paid at least $120,603.60/year in salary and earn the difference ($13,400.40 or less) in bonuses and commissions in order for the highly compensated employee exemption to apply.

 Fourth, no changes will be made to the “duties test” that is utilized to determine which employees are exempt from the overtime provisions of the FLSA.

 My initial impression is these changes should benefit many exempt employees in Indiana and throughout the country, as they should result in increased annual earnings and/or compensation more in line with the actual hours worked by affected employees.
 But these changes will not cripple, and should not create chaos for, savvy employers.
 It should be noted that the changes will not impact most employees.
 The Department of Labor’s decision to leave the “duties test” unchanged provides a lot of stability for companies who have taken appropriate measures to ensure compliance with the relevant provisions of the FLSA as the pool of non-exempt employees will not grow as a result of these changes.
 Furthermore, the FLSA is not being altered, so options remain in place for employers who do not wish to subject themselves to the salary basis test.
 Thus, while today’s announcement is an important victory for many employees throughout the country, it is not something that most employers need to fear.

-The final rule can be viewed here:
+The final rule can be viewed by downloading the pdf here: